Skip to content

 // ...fill out remaining classification attributes.

-// --- OCSF: occurence attributes ---------------
+// --- OCSF: occurrence attributes --------------

 ocsf.time = move zeek.ts // 👈 remove source field while mapping

-ocsf.end_time = ocsf.time + ocsf.duration
+ocsf.end_time = ocsf.time + zeek.duration

 ocsf.start_time = ocsf.time

-// ...fill out remaining occurence attributes.
+// ...fill out remaining occurrence attributes; add timezone_offset if known.

 // --- OCSF: context attributes -----------------